 If you watch enough baseball, you will find there’s a lot of hitters that struggle with breaking balls.
 It’s evident at all levels, even more evident with younger age groups.
 Therefore, the pitcher achieves instant success.
 And let’s face it, it’s pretty cool being able to make the ball “curve”.

 The youth pitcher’s intent becomes more focused on a better curve ball.

 He doesn’t try to throw the ball harder very frequently and in doing so, drastically decreases his chances of learning to throw the ball harder.

 Meanwhile, he becomes dependent on the curve ball for success.
 The curve ball becomes a part of his repertoire and trickles into his everyday routine.
 He he doesn’t learn the importance of pitching off the fastball.
 The pitcher doesn’t have to worry about throwing the fastball for a strike, he can do that with the curve ball and besides if it isn’t a strike, they will swing anyways.
 The development process is stunted!
 The next step in the process, wait until he fails!

 Most players aren’t willing to make a change if they are experiencing success with what they already do.

 “If it ain’t broke, why fix it?”
 Because most of the mechanics and movement patterns are formed in our earlier years.
 The older we become, the harder it is to change or alter these patterns.
 Everything you do is a pattern and throwing a curve ball creates patterns to benefit the curve ball.
 The same is true for the fast ball.

-So the problem isn’t necessary the risk for injury but the risk of slowing the development process.
+The biggest problem with pitchers throwing the curveball at an early age isn’t necessary the risk for injury, but the risk of slowing down the fastball/velocity development process.